 Aphids secrete honeydew on foliage, stems and fruits, which attracts the growth of sooty moulds.
 Here you can also see white cast aphid skins.

-Aphids have many natural enemies, including ladybirds, hoverfly larvae, lacewing larvae and several parasitic wasps.
+Aphids have many natural enemies, including ladybirds, hoverfly larvae, lacewing larvae and parasitic wasps.
 Some of these are available for biological control of aphids in greenhouses (aphid predators).
-Unfortunately, damaging aphid infestations often build up on garden plants before the natural enemies are active in sufficient numbers to achieve control.
-Use your finger and thumb to squash infestations on small plants.
+Unfortunately, out of doors, damaging aphid infestations often build up on garden plants before the natural enemies are active in sufficient numbers to achieve control.
+Where practical infestations can be squashed by hand.

-- Synthetic pesticides generally give a higher level of control.
-Deltamethrin (Bayer Sprayday Greenfly Killer, Bayer Provado Ultimate Fruit & Vegetable Bug Killer ) and lambda-cyhalothrin (Westland Plant Rescue Fruit & Vegetable Bug Killer) are contact insecticides that can be used on ornamental plants and many, but not all, edible plants; including apple, pear, plum, raspberry, strawberry, aubergine, beans, brassicas, lettuce, peas, peppers, cucumber, courgette and tomato.
-Check the product instructions as there are variable restrictions on how many applications can be made on edible plants and the length of time that needs to be left between spraying and harvesting the particular edible plants.
+- Synthetic pesticides contact action.
+These usually have more persistence than those based on natural materials and so can give longer lasting control but will have limited effects on aphids within distorted leaves.
+Products include: Deltamethrin (e.g. Bayer Sprayday Greenfly Killer, Bayer Provado Ultimate Fruit & Vegetable Bug Killer ) and lambda-cyhalothrin (e.g. Westland Resolva Bug Killer) are contact insecticides that can be used on ornamental plants and listed edibles; including apple, pear, plum, raspberry, strawberry, aubergine, beans, brassicas, lettuce, peas, peppers, cucumber, courgette and tomato.
+Check the product instructions as there are restrictions specific to the crop on how many applications can be made and the length of time that needs to be left between spraying and harvesting (harvest interval).

-- A systemic insecticide, thiacloprid (Bayer Provado Ultimate Bug Killer Ready To Use) can be used on ornamental plants and tomato, peppers, aubergine, courgette and cucumber in greenhouses, apple, pear, cherry, plum, almond, hazel, walnut, strawberry, bilberry, blackberry, blueberry, cranberry, gooseberry, black, red and white currants, raspberries and hybrid cane fruits, lettuce, leafy brassicas and herbs.
+- Synthetic insecticides systemic action.
+In addition to some contact action these are absorbed into plant tissues and may have an effect on aphids hidden within distorted leaves.
+Thiacloprid (e.g. Bayer Provado Ultimate Bug Killer Ready To Use) can be used on ornamentals and some edibles including tomato, peppers, aubergine, courgette and cucumber in greenhouses, apple, pear, cherry, plum, almond, hazel, walnut, strawberry, bilberry, blackberry, blueberry, cranberry, gooseberry, black, red and white currants, raspberries and hybrid cane fruits, lettuce, leafy brassicas and herbs.
 Bayer Provado Bug Killer Concentrate 2 can be used on ornamental plants and the above mentioned glasshouse vegetables, potatoes, beetroot and Swiss chard.
-Read the manufacturer's instructions regarding restrictions on the use of these products and harvest intervals
+Read the manufacturer's instructions regarding restrictions on the use of these products and harvest intervals.
+Acetamiprid (e.g. Bug Clear Ultra, Rose Clear Ultra and Bug Clear Ultra Gun).
+Bug Clear Ultra products can be used on apple, pear, cherry, plum, potato, lettuce, and glasshouse tomato, pepper and aubergine, as well as ornamental plants.
+Read the manufacturer's instructions regarding restrictions on the use of these products and harvest intervals.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 For much of the year, aphid colonies consist of wingless females that give birth to live young.
-Winged forms develop when overcrowding or deterioration in the host plant induces a need to move to another plant.
+Winged forms develop when overcrowding, deterioration in the host plant or seasonal changes induce a move to another plant.
 Most aphid species overwinter as eggs but some can remain as active aphids, particularly in mild winters or on indoor plants.

-Many aphids, especially those on fruits and vegetables, go through an annual cycle that involves two different host plants.
+Many aphids, especially those on fruits and vegetables, go through an annual cycle that involves two or more host plants.
 The plant on which overwintering eggs are laid is usually a tree or shrub.
 In the spring, the eggs hatch and the aphids feed on the young foliage.
-By early summer, the foliage has grown older and tougher, inducing winged forms of the aphid that migrate to the summer host plant.
+By early summer, the foliage has grown older and tougher, this combined with increasing temperatures and day-length induces winged forms of the aphid that migrate to the summer host plant.
 This is usually a non-woody plant with soft, succulent foliage.
 Some aphids, however, spend the whole year on one type of plant, although they may be active for only part of the year.

-Some aphids can transmit plant virus diseases when they move from one plant to another.
-This is a particular problem on soft fruits, such as strawberry and raspberry, and some vegetables such as tomatoes and plants of the cucumber/marrow family, and on some ornamental plants, such as dahlias, lilies, pelargoniums, tulips and sweet peas.
+Some aphids can transmit plant viruses.
+This is a particular problem on soft fruits, such as strawberry and raspberry, and some vegetables such as tomatoes and plants of the cucumber/marrow family, as well as on some ornamental plants, such as dahlias, lilies, pelargoniums, tulips and sweet peas.
 Virus-affected plants should be destroyed to prevent the disease being spread to other plants.

 Common names Aphids, greenfly, blackfly, plant lice